AnkitSharma030/vr_automation_project/README.md

 **Benefits:**
 - ✅ Simple and reliable
 - ✅ No additional timestamp checks needed
-- ✅ Works even if the job runs multiple times simultaneously
 - ✅ Easy to reset for testing (just set `synced: false`)

 ### System Flow Diagram